Table of Contents

 We each have a limited amount of time on this planet.
 And no matter what stage you are in life.
 Realize this body will not live forever.
 It’s time to take back control.
 And learn how to change up the things you can change to create the life that you want to live.

-This is where nootropics may be able to step in.
-And provide the brain food you need to steer you on a new path.
-Toward the things you want to achieve.
+This is where nootropics may be able to step in to boost brain function.
+And providing the fuel you need to steer you on a new path toward the things you want to achieve.

 The Neuroscience of Motivation